 Steps to Giving a Professional Head Massage

-- 1Lay or sit the person down.Have the individual lay or sit down in a comfortable position.Advertisement
+- 1Get the person comfortable.Have the individual lay or sit down in a comfortable position.Advertisement

 - 3By applying a light pressure with your fingers to the occipital ridge (the base of the skull), you should be able to rotate the head from side to side.Begin rotating the head.

 - 6Most people think that the temple only includes the area between the corner of your eyes and your ear, but actually, it also includes the area in front of the top part of your ear.
 Massage this area with nice deep slow strokes in a clockwise motion.Massage the temple areas.

 - 7Play with the hair.As you wind down the head massage, you may want to play with the hair by pseudo combing it with your fingers and gently stroking the scalp from the base of the skull to the crown of the head.Advertisement

 Video Instructions for Professional Head Massage